 It was now time for Merrill and Miles to attempt their tandem flip.
 The lip on the kicker at the event was not as steep as the one they had practiced on, and the contest officials refused to modify it for them.
 The judges also questioned their courage and sanity when they heard what they were about to attempt.
 They climbed up higher on the inrun to gain extra speed for the rotation, but they ended up flopping terribly.
 However, the crowd absolutely loved it.

 This was way before the time of smartphones and constant live streaming, but KSL TV was on the scene covering the event and filmed the attempt.
 VCR and DVR weren’t around either, but due to repeated requests from viewers, it was shown on the 6 PM and 10 PM news for over a week.
-Today, KSL TV is unable to find the footage, but fortunately, a spectator captured the image of their attempt.
+Today, KSL TV cannot find the footage, but fortunately, a spectator captured the image of their attempt.

 This story, and many others, are documented in Merrill’s book, We Should Have Died Young.
 The book describes how Merrill pioneered extreme sports, including hang gliding, aerobatic ski jumping, and free climbing, all in the beauty of the Wasatch Range and later the red rock deserts of Southern Utah.
 It also recounts the never told story of his best friend who found himself a top target of the FBI.
-He and his friends survived it all and Merrill tells the stories of how they all should have probably died young.
+He and his friends survived it all, and Merrill tells the stories of how they all should have probably died young.

 Merrill and Miles realizing their dream is a testament to human curiosity, courage, and the enduring love of adventure.
 Their feat of defiance against gravity may have been unorthodox but reminds us that no matter how far we’ve come, the journey for the next great progression in skiing continues.
 Next year will be the 50th anniversary of their achievement and to this day no one has ever done something like it.